Upstream Acquisitions

 - the usual conditions of takeover offers that are made pursuant to the Code (the Panel would need to have approved the wording of these and all other conditions); and

-- that the requisite regulatory approvals (such as from the Overseas Investment Office or Commerce Commission) are obtained, and that the upstream acquirer will use its best endeavours in good faith to obtain all such approvals.
+- that the requisite regulatory approvals (such as from the Overseas Investment Office or Commerce Commission) are obtained, and that the Upstream Acquirer will use its best endeavours in good faith to obtain all such approvals.

 Appointment of an independent expert

-- The upstream acquirer would request that the Panel appoints an independent expert.
+- The Upstream Acquirer would request that the Panel appoints an independent expert.

 Market disclosure